zendframework/zend-expressive/doc/book/helpers/url-helper.md

   factory.
 - Register the `UrlHelperMiddleware` as a service in your container, using the provided factory.
-- Register the `UrlHelperMiddleware` as pre_routing pipeline middleware.
+- Register the `UrlHelperMiddleware` as pipeline middleware, early in the pipeline.

 ### Registering the helper service